Return to the search form Return to your search results

 • To explore how the Red Cross Children’s Hospital, Maitland Cottage Home, and Sarah Fox Convalescent Hospital operate on a daily basis and the activities these organizations provide to families.

-• To allow students a hands on opportunity to view a variety of tasks involved with the Red Cross Children’s Hospital, Maitland Cottage Home, and Sarah Fox Convalescent Hospital.
+• To allow students a hands on opportunity to view a variety of tasks involved with the Red Cross Children’s Hospital and Maitland Cottage Home

 Program Dates